kaushik-kundu/analytics-ai/aidp-lakehouse/source-setup/source-setup.md

 ## Task 5: Log in to SQL Developer as Source_XX Schema

-You'll check if you can successfully sign-in as Source_XX user.
+In this task you'll check if you can successfully sign-in as Source_XX user.

 1. Navigate back to AI DB > database actions > SQL > Once in SQL Developer select ADMIN (top right) > Sign Out